onwhim/Codeigniter-mc_recaptcha/README.md

 7. Done.

 ### (Optional)
-BTW, there's an existing CI_Form_validation subclass included in this repo.
-To use it do the following steps.
+By the way, there's an existing CI_Form_validation subclass included in this repo.
+This is for handling error and status messages the regular way.
+To do this follow these steps.
-1. Download and put MY_Form_validation.php in application/libraries folder.
-Or if you already have the subclass, just copy the function - `valid_recaptcha() {..}` - from my file and paste it in yours.
+1. Download and put MY_Form_validation.php in application/libraries folder, or if you already have the subclass, just copy the function - `valid_recaptcha() {..}` - from the file and paste it in yours.
-2. In your controller, on form submission block, you can use this subclass in setting recaptcha form rule by doing `$this->form_validation->set_rules('g-recaptcha-response', 'Recaptcha', 'required|valid_recaptcha');`
+2. You can create recaptcha form rule in your controller, on form submission block, just do `$this->form_validation->set_rules('g-recaptcha-response', 'Recaptcha', 'required|valid_recaptcha');`
 3. That's it.